Receives data that was sent to Parabola in a Webhook, or via an API POST to Parabola.

-The Webhook Import is in beta, and is not available to use by everyone at this time.
+The Receive from webhook step is in beta, and is not available to use by everyone at this time.
 If you are interested in using this step, and the overall webhook feature, contact us!

-The Webhook Import is a unique source in Parabola.
+The Receive from webhook step is a unique source in Parabola.
 It works in tandem with the Webhook feature, which allows your flows to run when triggered by an event from another system.
-This import, will bring the data from that triggering event into your flow.
+This Pull, will bring the data from that triggering event into your flow.
 Webhooks are a common feature in many of your favorite tools, so setting up this step will require working with another tool at the same time.

-The unique part of this import is that it cannot import data whenever it wants, like all other imports can.
-It can only import data when data is sent to it.
+The unique part of this Pull is that it cannot Pull data whenever it wants, like all other Pulls can.
+It can only Pull data when data is sent to it.

 Webhooks are how tools can let each other know that events have occurred.
 Let's say that you have an online store, every time that a purchase is made, you could send a webhook from your payment processor to your email tool to send an email confirmation of the purchase.
 That webhook would be sent with information such as the customer, the items purchased, and the amount charged.

 Generally, it is expected that once a tool receives a webhook, it will then process the data included with the webhook as needed.

 The Receive from webhook step is the way for you to pull data from a webhook that your flow received and work with it.
 Every time your flow receives a webhook, the flow will begin running, and if you are using this Receive from webhook step, then data will be pulled.